The Archives of Mahmoud Hammad - MASA Collections - Atassi Foundation

 We also preserved all documents, including personal and official letters, photographs, exhibition booklets, educational materials, articles, and translations by him.
 We also found texts in artist Adham Ismail’s handwriting documenting the diaries of his journey with my father from Rome to Andalusia in 1955, complete with their observations, anecdotes, and some illustrations.

 Lastly, we collected and scanned all publications and printed material – such as newspaper and magazine interviews.
 We also scanned all photographs, slides, and negatives.
 Worth noting is that Hammad used to photograph his artworks once he was done with them, and even had a dark room at home to develop and print his photographs.
-Furthermore, we digitised all videos in which there were interviews with Hammad or other contemporaries such as Nassir Shoura, Naim Ismail and Elias Zayat – these had been broadcast on Syrian TV.
+Furthermore, we digitised all videos in which there were interviews with Hammad or other contemporaries such as Nassir Chaura, Naim Ismail and Elias Zayat – these had been broadcast on Syrian TV.

 We also found records and lists in which Hammad had documented the artworks he completed each year, the galleries in which they were exhibited, and other details, including prices and buyers, as well other important data that has provided a more accurate and comprehensive archive of his output.